Michigan Unemployment Benefits

 The department also offers various other services to make the claimants of the UI benefits more competent and help them get jobs easily.
 The following information will help you understand the criteria for eligibility, how to apply, how much benefits you may approximately receive and other information that you will need to know throughout the times you receive unemployment benefits.

-Eligibility to Apply for UI Benefits in Michigan
+Eligibility To Apply for UI Benefits in Michigan

 The Department of Talent and Economic Development first looks into the wages you have earned in your Standard Base Period.
 This period consists of four calendar quarters, and the wages earned in the first four of the last five calendar quarters will be considered for eligibility.
-The following criteria must be fulfilled to be considered eligible:

-- In your quarter you earned your highest wages in the base period, you earned at least $3,598.
+- In your quarter you earned your highest wages in the base period, you earned at least $3,598

-- The total base period wages must be at least 1.5 times more than the wages earned in the highest earning quarter.
+- The total base period wages must be at least 1.5 times more than the wages earned in the highest earning quarter

-- The wages earned in the highest earning quarter must be at least 20 times the State Average Weekly Wage.
+- The wages earned in the highest earning quarter must be at least 20 times the State Average Weekly Wage

 The Weekly Benefit Amount (WBA), or the amount you may receive if you qualify for the unemployment benefits, is determined by the quarterly wages.
 The maximum WBA that an applicant can earn in Michigan is $362.

 The benefit period or the number of weeks you would receive the monetary benefits is also based on the wages earned in the base period.
-To determine the benefit period, your total base period wages are multiplied by 43 percent and is divided by your WBA.
+To determine the benefit period, your total base period wages are multiplied by 43 percent and are divided by your WBA.
 The maximum number of weeks one may be eligible for is 20 weeks and the minimum is for 14 weeks.

-- You must have lost the job due to no fault of your own.
+- You must have lost the job due to no fault of your own

-- You were asked to leave from your organization or your working hours were shortened in your place of work due to lack of work.
+- You were asked to leave from your organization or your working hours were shortened in your place of work due to lack of work

-- The reason for your separation should not be your involvement in any criminal activities.
+- The reason for your separation should not be your involvement in any criminal activities

-- You were not fired due to reasons such as misconduct or drug abuse.
+- You were not fired due to reasons such as misconduct or drug abuse